kinzbio/phage-centroid-index-r/README.md

 --eval_columns=EVAL_COLUMNS, -e EVAL_COLUMNS
                 The name of the column to evaluate.
 Can be more than one, should be passed separated by comma and quoted: "B4,B5,B6".

+--plot=PLOT, -p PLOT
+                If provided, the name to the plot file (png).
+If not provided, the plotting is avoided.
 ```
 # Example
 This repo comes with a `csv` file example, for testing and for if you need to replicate the format.